TolKing1/telegram_user_bot/README.md

 ## Configuration

 - API credentials (API ID and API Hash), phone number, and user/administrator IDs can be configured in the `config.properties` file.
-- API keys for YouTube and OCR (check TODO list)

 ## Contributing